code-tiger/code-tiger.github.io/README.md

 npm install
 ```

 ## Development

-To run the project locally, use the following command:
+To run the project locally, use:

 ```bash
 npm run dev
 ```

-This will start the development server, and you can view the website at `http://localhost:3000`.
+This will start the development server at `http://localhost:3000`.

 ## Build

-To build the project for production, use:
+To build the project for static export, use:

 ```bash
 npm run build
 ```

+This will generate static files in the `out` directory, configured for GitHub Pages deployment.

+## Deployment

+The site automatically deploys to GitHub Pages via GitHub Actions when changes are pushed to the main branch.
+The workflow handles building and deploying the static output.